Deployment

 - Runs codegen to generate typed client code

-- Pushes your schema and handler code to the orchestrator
+- Pushes your schema and handler code to the server

 - Applies any schema migrations (new tables, new fields, new indexes)